MartyOfMCA/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## Task 7 (permissions to everybody)
 The script used here would add execution permission to the owner, group owner and other users of a file

+## Task 8 (different permissions)
+The script used here would set no permissions to the owner and group but set all the permissions to other users